 Another way to take care of your pan is to season your stainless pan occasionally.
 Seasoning is essential is to make the surfaces smooth and nonstick.

-It should be done before and after cleaning the stainless steel pans with soapy water.
+Please do it before and after cleaning the stainless steel pans with soapy water.
 You should avoid using cooking sprays because it has the effect of causing buildups in the pans, thus causing sticking.

 Use smooth sponges to clean your stainless steel pans.
 Using rough sponges will increase the scratching of the surface, making it hard to cook.